Return on ad spend (ROAS)

 For a deeper dive into ROAS privacy issues and solutions, check out our blog on the challenges of measuring ROAS in a privacy-centric world.

 What’s a good ROAS?

-Actually, that’s not true either.
-Good ROAS is positive ROAS.
-And it could take time, sometimes months, to drive a profit from a user/campaign.
+The main thing to remember is that good ROAS is positive ROAS.
+And it could take time, sometimes months, to drive a profit from a user or campaign.

-But what is a good ROAS for one organization might be worrying for another, depending on ROAS targets.
+But what is a good ROAS for one organization might be worrying for another, depending on their targets.

-For example, profit margins in a hyper casual gaming app are very low since ad revenue is often a few cents per view; therefore CPI is cheaper and scale is the name of the game to drive profitability.
+For example, profit margins in a hyper casual gaming app are very low, since ad revenue is often just a few cents per view.
+This means CPI (cost per install) is cheaper and scale is the name of the game to drive profitability.

 What is a target ROAS?